Jassan-Git/Global-Super-Store-Excel-Project/README.md

-# Excel Store Sales Analysis
+# Global Super Store Excel Project

 This project analyzes store sales and performance data to derive actionable insights and visualize them using an interactive Excel dashboard.
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/apoorvaappz/global-super-store-dataset), and the analysis answers key questions about customer behavior, product performance, and sales trends.
 Each insight is supported by dedicated sheets in the Excel file containing relevant charts and calculations.